biopragmatics/bioregistry/docs/CONTRIBUTING.md

 ### Retroactive Application of Curation Guidelines

-Notes:
+As the Bioregistry matures, new fields may be added and more strict curation guidelines may be imposed (both from a philosophical and technical perspective).

-1. As new guidelines are added, old records should be brought up to speed
+When imposing new rules, reasonable efforts should be made to backfill existing records.
+Alternatively, existing prefixes can be "grandfathered" in to less strict requirements.

 ## Code Contribution